Vancouver Spousal Support Attorneys

-Procedures for property division and alimony in a divorce are established by Washington State law.
 Alimony is money that one spouse is required to pay the other after a divorce.
+Generally, for every 3 to 4 years of marriage, the higher-earning spouse is required to pay the lower-earning spouse 1 year of alimony.
+There are a variety of factors that can determine the amount and duration of a spousal support order.
 If you have questions about alimony law in Washington or Oregon, call Beaty Hatch PC.
-Our alimony lawyers in Vancouver have been serving the legal needs of clients in the local area for more than 65 combined years.
+Our alimony lawyers in Vancouver have been serving the legal needs of clients in the local area for more than 65 years combined.

 How is Alimony Determined in WA?

 The court will consider the value of the property and assets of each spouse after property division.
 While this is a community property state and marital property is generally divided equally, the circumstances of the spouses may be dramatically different based on separate property owned by one spouse, income, and other factors.